lionheart1022/Bet-Game-API-Flask/README.md

 Also, for convenience, it returns separate `identities` list which contains all possible identity fields stored in `Player` resource.
+That list may change when we add support for new games, so it is advised to fetch it from the server rather than hardcode.

 ```json
 {